Skip to content

 Everyone, including me, has been calling it "agent orchestration."

-Anthropic released agent teams in Opus 4.6.
-Gas Town.
+Anthropic shipped agent teams.
+My workspace.
 Ralph.
 Multi-agent this, orchestration that.
 I've written thousands of words about it.
 I have a whole article called Multi-Agent Orchestration.
 I was part of the problem.

-But after months of shipping code with these systems, I've realized we've been naming the wrong thing.
-I'm actively building this stuff, running multi-agent teams on real production work every day, and the thing that actually matters isn't how agents talk to each other.
-It's what's in their context window when they start working.
+After months of shipping code with these systems, I've realized we've been naming the wrong thing.
+I'm actively building this stuff, running multi-agent teams on real production work every day, and the thing that actually matters is what's in the context window when an agent starts working.

-The high-leverage problem is context.
-Loading the right knowledge into the right window at just the right moment.
+The high-leverage problem is context: loading the right knowledge into the right window at the right moment.
 That's where agents succeed or fail.
-Not in the routing, not in the message passing, not in the communication protocol between them.
-In what they know when they sit down to work.
-That's not agent orchestration.
-That's context orchestration.
-The industry is pouring effort into the wrong one.
+The routing, the message passing, the communication protocol don't move the needle.
+What they know when they sit down to work does.
+Call it context orchestration.

 The agent orchestration trap